UWPCE-PythonCert/PythonCertDevel/source/exercises/string_formatting.rst

     ``'file_002 :   123.46, 1.00e+04, 1.23e+04'``

+Let's look at each of the four tuple elements in turn:

-1) The idea behind the "file_002" is that if you have a bunch of files that you want to name with numbers that can be sorted, you need to "pad" the numbers with zeros to get the right sort order.
+1) The first element is used to generate a filename that can help with file sorting.
+The idea behind the "file_002" is that if you have a bunch of files that you want to name with numbers that can be sorted, you need to "pad" the numbers with zeros to get the right sort order.

-**Example:**
+To illustrate this further let's look at an example:

 .. code-block:: ipython